cse151a-nba-project/milestone-3/README.md

 Model Testing MAE (Mean Absolute Error): 3.8786683795508496 Model Testing R^2 (Coeff of Deter.): 0.8878729896447337

 As illustrated above, our testing mestrics are slightly worse than the training metrics, but not significantly worse.
 This indicates that there is no significant overfitting occuring.
-Additionally, the R^2 scores of 0.91 and 0.88 are very promising, indicating that a very high percentage of the variation in WL% can be predicted using the stats we extracted and our simple linear regressor.
+The MSE of our model is still quite high, suggesting that our model cannot adequately predict the WL% to the desired accuracy.
+However, the R^2 scores of 0.91 and 0.88 are very promising, indicating that a very high percentage of the variation in WL% has been captured by the linear regressor, indicating that with a more complex model we may be able to further improve the performance of our model.

+# 4. Where does your model fit in the fitting graph.

+We still have quite a bit of error (our MSE is > 20 for both testing and training) while a good value would be around 1-5 (an approximation, we're not exactly sure how good we can get it, but we believe it can be improved).
+To interpret this MSE, an error of 9 would translate to an average difference of 3% between predicted winning percentage and actual, which means 2-3 more / less games won.
+Based on the test and training errors themselves, we can't differentiate if we're underfitting or having a good fit, because they're quite similar, with the test error only being slightly greater than the training error (~24.1 vs ~21.8).
+We believe the model is underfitting and has a high error that can be improved upon using more complex models.

 # 5. Future plans